DmitryTsepelev/DmitryTsepelev.github.io/_posts/2022-04-05-why-ruby-has-symbols.md

 Is there a special bytecode operator that makes string interned?
 No, because it's just one of possible optimizations which happens _as a part_ of other higher–level operations.
 For instance, `# 0001 putobject :email` is likely going to add `:email` to the symbols table if it's not there yet.

 Let's open up the source code of Ruby itself and check out how it works.
-Symbol allocation is happenning in the `rb_id_attrset` function of [symbol.c](https://github.com/ruby/ruby/blob/master/symbol.c#L113), which can called both from compilation and interpretation stages:
+Symbol allocation is happening in the `rb_id_attrset` function of [symbol.c](https://github.com/ruby/ruby/blob/master/symbol.c#L113), which can be called both from compilation and interpretation stages:

 ```c
 ID